Be a Part of World Class Masonry Standards Development

 As a TMS Member you will have the opportunity to contribute to the growth of the Society and the advancement of masonry knowledge, as well as the following benefits:

 - An opportunity to become involved on committees for the exchange of masonry knowledge for design and construction.
 Committees meet twice annually at the Spring and Annual Meetings and may meet virtually at other times to complete important committee work.
 See the Committee page for more information or to join a committee.

-- Substantial discounts of at least 25% on TMS publications, seminars, workshops, meetings, and conferences.
+- Substantial discounts of at least 25% on TMS publications, seminar & webinar registrations, workshops, meetings, and conferences.

-Key publications: Masonry Designers’ Guide, Building Code Requirements and Specification for Masonry Structures, Direct Design Handbook for Masonry Structures, Masonry Structures Behavior & Design, Annotated Guide to Masonry Specifications, Masonry Codes & Specification Compilation, Masonry Course Notes and more…
+- Key publications include: TMS 402/602 Building Code Requirements and Specification for Masonry Structures, Masonry Designers’ Guide, Direct Design Handbook for Masonry Structures, Masonry Structures Behavior & Design, Annotated Guide to Masonry Specifications, Masonry Codes & Specification Compilation, Masonry Course Notes and more.

 - TMS Journal – the only peer reviewed referenced technical journal in North America devoted exclusively to masonry design, research and construction.
 You can submit an article for review or reference those which have been published.

 - TMS Responds – our technical bulletin containing responses to questions from the membership and others on masonry design, construction, evaluation and repair.

 TMS also offers Affiliate and Sustaining Memberships for individuals and firms that want to help support the Society, while gaining additional exposure for their firms.